 After a brief pause, Bisignano jumps on that topic as she turns back to the camera: “Yeah, that’s all we want.
 Is there something wrong with not wanting to have a lockdown?
 Is there something wrong with wanting freedom?”

-According to TMZ, Bisignano later wrote on her Facebook page, “I was attacked online.”
-Her page, which was still active as of this writing, does include dozens of negative comments.
+According to TMZ, Bisignano later wrote on her Facebook page, which has since been deleted or made private, “I was attacked online.”
+Her page included dozens of negative comments.
 People accused her of being insensitive to those suffering from COVID-19, made fun of her physical appearance and insulted her intelligence.
-Bisignano does not appear to be engaging with the online commentary.
+Bisignano did not appear to be engaging with the online commentary.

 3. Bisignano Owns a Beauty Business in Beverly Hills

-Bisignano’s company Facebook page primarily includes photos related to the services she provides.
-But the account also includes a couple of images of Bisignano at political demonstrations.
-In one photo, which was uploaded on November 3, Bisignano was wearing a “Q” T-shirt along with a MAGA hat.
+Bisignano’s now-deleted company Facebook page primarily included photos related to the services she provides.
+But the account also included images of Bisignano at political demonstrations.
+In one photo, which was uploaded on November 3, Bisignano was wearing a red “Q” T-shirt along with a MAGA hat.
 The man standing next to her had on a shirt that read, “F*** for Trump.”

 4. Bisignano Describes Herself as a Makeup Artist Who Got Her Start Working in a Funeral Home

 Bisignano listed Miami, Florida, as her hometown on Facebook.
 She explained on her business Yelp profile that she started working in the beauty industry as a teenager.
-In the bio section, Bisignano wrote that she “started doing makeup at 16 on the weekends at the local funeral home” and served as a hair and makeup assistant at the Rhode Island School of Design during the summers.
+Bisignano wrote that she “started doing makeup at 16 on the weekends at the local funeral home” and served as a hair and makeup assistant at the Rhode Island School of Design during the summers.

 5. Online Records Suggest Bisignano Was Arrested for Domestic Battery in Her Hometown in 2004

-A search of online records for Bisignano brings up a 2004 arrest for domestic battery in Palm Beach County, Florida.
+A search of online records for Bisignano brings up a 2004 charge of domestic violence in Palm Beach County, Florida.
 Court records show a Gina M. Bisignano, with a birthday that matches other records, who was arrested on November 7, 2004, by Delray Beach Police.

-The record suggests she paid a $1,500 cash bond and was released.
+The records indicate she paid a $1,500 cash bond and was released.
 However, there was no sentencing record, indicating the charge may have been dropped.
+Records show the case was closed on November 22, 2004.

-In 2006, an ex-boyfriend filed a petition against Bisignano and accused her of becoming violent.
-The Palm Beach County court record shows the petition was denied and the case dismissed before a hearing was even held.
+In 2006, an ex-boyfriend filed a “petition for injunction for protection against dating violence” against Bisignano and accused her of becoming violent.
+The Palm Beach County court record shows the petition was denied in August 2006 and the case dismissed before a hearing was even held.
 The record includes the following explanation: “Petition for injunction for protection against dating violence.
 Only alleged contact is knocking on windows which is not violence.
 2004 arrest is not a basis for an injunction in 2006.”